alvaro-osvaldo-tm/markdown-repository/documents/enterprise/agreements/Statement of Work.md

 **System Mission:**

-- Become one of the main stream open-source projects in Markdown document manipulation and information extraction.
-- Reduce to near zero the human effort the operation of the documents governance and document-based information integration.
-- Automatically generate or update documents based in business rules data or external information.
+Continue to apply the document's governance and keep both business and technical documents relevant for their audience, with an automated product that uses near-zero human labor.

-**System Purpose:**
+**System Purpose and Goals:**

-In order to satisfy the needs to archive the expected outcome, the system have the purpose:
+In order to satisfy the system mission outcome, the system have the following purpose and their goals described as subitems:

 1. Acts as intermediate layer between the documents systems and the users that transparently apply governance rules and extract document information
+	1. Transform non-normalised documents into normalised documents

 2. Acts as a platform for document-based information integration and document generation.

-**System Goals:**

-1.
+	1. Convert unstructured content from documents into semi or structured content.
+	2. Execute document transformation operations.

 ## Scope